 Each of our schools must be authorized by the applicable education agencies in the states in which the school is physically located, and in some cases other states, in order to operate and to grant degrees, diplomas or certificates to its students.
 Some states have sought to assert jurisdiction over online educational institutions that offer educational services to residents in the state or to institutions that advertise or recruit in the state, notwithstanding the lack of a physical location in that state.
+State regulatory requirements for online education vary among the states, are not well developed in many states, are imprecise or unclear in some states, and are subject to change.
 State agency authorization is also required in each state in which a school is physically located in order for the school to become and remain eligible to participate in Title IV Programs.
 If we are found not to be in compliance with the applicable state regulation and a state seeks to restrict one or more of our business activities within its boundaries, we may not be able to recruit or enroll students in that state and may have to stop providing services in that state, which could have a material adverse effect on our business and results of operations.
 Currently, each of our schools is authorized by the applicable state education agencies in the states in which the school is physically located and in which it recruits students.

 Our schools are subject to extensive, ongoing regulation by each of these states.
 State laws typically establish standards for instruction, curriculum, qualifications of faculty, location and nature of facilities and equipment, administrative procedures, marketing, recruiting, financial operations, student outcomes and other operational matters.
 State laws and regulations may limit our ability to offer educational programs and to award degrees, diplomas or certificates.
 Some states prescribe standards of financial responsibility that are different from, and in certain cases more stringent than, those prescribed by the DOE.
 Some states require schools to post a surety bond.
-We have posted surety bonds on behalf of our schools and education representatives with multiple states in a total amount of approximately \$14.9 million.
+We have posted surety bonds on behalf of our schools and education representatives with multiple states in a total amount of approximately \$16.9 million.